 Annual budgets should be guided by the policy in place and such policy must be coherent.
-Aligning the Transformation Agenda with the overall vision of the economy as contained in Vision 20:2020 is required.
-In fact, the entire Agenda could be suspended because of some serious inconsistencies that may derail the economy in achieving the set goals and targets.
+Aligning the Transformation Agenda with the overall vision of the economy as contained in Vision 20:2020 is required or better still dropping the agenda entirely because of some serious inconsistencies that may derail the economy in achieving the set goals and targets.
 Such inconsistencies are very conspicuous in the implementation strategies and investment projections.
-Policy implementation strategy that fails to link plans and budgets to strategic long term goals as well as articulating clearly KPIs based on expected deliverables and outcomes is faulty and should be discarded.
+Policy implementation strategy that fail to link plans and budgets to strategic long term goals as well as articulating clearly KPIs based on expected deliverables and outcomes is faulty and should be discarded.
 Programmes should be generated from policies while projects should be generated from programmes.

-Resources mobilization has been one of the critical challenges facing the Nigerian economy and this is achievable with improved domestic regulatory framework across all sectors of the economy.
+Resources mobilization has been one of the critical challenges facing the economy and for the economy to achieve that there is the need for improved domestic regulatory framework across all sectors of the economy.
 In agriculture for example, a healthy market and private sector would provide value-added, skilled work to the landless poor and generate multiple livelihood opportunities in both farm and non-farm sectors.
 There are several practical sector by sector strategies identified in Vision 20:2020 to help improve resources mobilization which has been totally ignored since the implementation.
 There is evidence of regulatory deficit across revenue generation agencies hence it is impossible for the economy to understand what her capacity is in terms of revenue base.
 This deficit can be checkmated by the legislative arm of the government.